The Problem with Traditional Sales Training for Cyber Security & Insurance

 From a problem-centric perspective, there is no active or existing problem to sell to.
 To an untrained salesperson, there is no problem.
 Fortunately, this isn’t accurate.
 It’s just salespeople are looking at it wrong.
 The problem is that they could be attacked and they aren’t ready and it could cost them dearly.
 In these cases, it’s the salesperson’s job to highlight the risk of doing nothing and the probability of the event happening because of their inaction.

-The key in this situation is to embrace sales training for cyber security and or a sales method for industries like cyber security and insurance that understands that risk-based selling is different than traditional problem-centric selling and requires a different approach.
+The key in this situation is to embrace sales training program specifically for cyber security and or a sales method for industries like cyber security and insurance that understands that risk-based selling is different than traditional problem-centric selling and requires a different approach.

 This video outlines how sales training for cybersecurity, insurance, and other risk based products and services should look and how to break it down.